NilaiVemula/pycellfit-web/README.md

 # pycellfit-web
-A web-app implementation of pycellfit using Django
+A web-app implementation of pycellfit using Django.
+A live-version of the website is available [here](https://pycellfit-web.herokuapp.com/).

 ## Getting Started